Advanced Interface¶

 b'\xff\xd8\xff\xe0\x00\x10JFIF\x00\x01\x01\x00\x00\x01\x00\x01\x00\x00\xff\xe2\x02(ICC_PROFILE\x00\x01\x01\x00\x00\x02\x18\x00\x00\x00\x00\x02\x10\x00\x00mntrRGB XYZ \x00\x00...

-Or if you do not need to process further, you can choose to save the screenshot directly to a local file.
+Or, if you do not need further processing, you can save the screenshot directly to a local file.

 >>> element.screenshot(quality=60).save("image.png")

-In some cases, you may need to determine whether the current page has finished loading.
-Usually, you can judge whether the page has loaded completely by checking whether the relevant element has appeared.
-The following example waits for the "Agree" element to appear, with a maximum wait time of 10 seconds.
+In some situations, you may need to determine whether the current page has finished loading.
+This can often be judged by checking whether related elements have appeared.
+The following example waits for the “同意” element to appear, with a maximum wait time of 10 seconds.

 Hint